Karasuk culture: Comparisons of Karasuk and Chinese Shang-Zhou blades

 Historical influences on Chinese metallurgy.
 After a small early copper industry in the Neolithic, China was influenced by the metallurgy of the steppes (Andronovo culture), the Seima-Turbino phenomenon and the Karasuk culture down to the Shang dynasty period.

 Many bronze blades of the Shang dynasty (13th-11th centuries BCE) and Zhou dynasty were derived from Karasuk designs.

 Karasuk vs Shang horned animal blades 13th-11th century BCE.

 Karasuk blades vs Shang dynasty Yinxu blades.

 Karasuk culture blades vs Shang-Zhou blades.

+Physical characteristics

+In a study from 2024, individuals of the Karasuk culture were described by physical anthropologists as exhibiting traits intermediate between those of the Andronovo and Okunev cultures.
+They are most closely associated with subsequent and neighboring groups, such as the Saka and Sauromatians populations of Central Asia.